 Site icon New York Latin Culture Magazine®

 The Summer Solstice is the longest day of the year in the northern hemisphere, and the longest night of the year in the southern hemisphere.
-If you go far enough north, the sun doesn’t set at all, and we have the “midnight sun.”
+If you go far enough north, the midnight sun doesn’t set at all.
 If you go far enough south, it doesn’t rise at all.

 Summer Solstice (pexels)